kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

 Wait for all pods to be ready.

 Create a route to the service `kubecost-cost-analyzer` on port `9090` of the `kubecost` project.
-You can learn more about how to do it on your OpenShift portal in this [LINK](https://docs.openshift.com/container-platform/3.11/dev\_guide/routes.html)
+You can learn more about how to do it on your OpenShift portal using [OpenShift documentation](https://docs.openshift.com/container-platform/3.11/dev\_guide/routes.html).

-Kubecost will be collecting data, please wait 5-15 minutes for the UI to reflect the resources in the local cluster.
+Kubecost will be collecting data.
+Please wait 5-15 minutes for the UI to reflect the resources in the local cluster.

 ## Grafana managed Prometheus deployment: